-Racing a bobsled requires three things -- a team, a bobsled (or bob) and a track.
-The team includes either two or four athletes who steer, brake and add to the overall weight of the bobsled.
+Racing a bobsled requires three things — a team, a bobsled (or bob) and a track.
+The team includes one, two or four athletes who steer, brake and add to the overall weight of the bobsled.
+(Men race in teams of two and four, while women, who got their initial two-person team event in 2002, had a single-person "monobob" event added at the 2022 games in Beijing [source: Mather].
 The bob has an aerodynamic design and smooth runners so it can go as fast as possible.
 The track, generally made of concrete, has a solid ice surface.
-On the way down, bobsleds reach speeds of 80 miles an hour (130 Kph), even around curves.
+On the way down, bobsleds reach speeds of 80 miles per hour (130 kilometers per hour), even around curves.
 Crashes are common.

-It's easy to guess that being a bobsledder requires bravery and a good sense of balance.
+It's easy to see that being a bobsledder requires bravery and a good sense of balance.
 But making it down the run requires more than just coordination and nerve.
 Bobsleds weigh hundreds of pounds.
-The driver and brakeman (and the crewmen or push athletes in four-man teams) have to get the bob moving from a complete stop.
-They have to run as fast as they can, then jump inside the bob before the first curve.
-They also have to withstand extreme gravitational forces during the race.
+The driver and brakeman on a two-person team (and the crewmen or push athletes in four-person teams) have to get the bob moving from a complete stop.
+They have to run as fast as they can, then jump inside the bob before the first curve [source: Borden].

 For these reasons, most bobsledders have backgrounds in other strenuous sports, like American football or track and field.
-During try-outs, prospective members have to prove their abilities in sprinting, jumping, pulling and lifting.
-Training isn't limited to taking a bobsled down a frozen run -- there's lots of running, jumping and lifting weights.
-Crewmen and brakemen in particular do a lot of weightlifting, since they shoulder most of the burden for getting the bob going.
+During tryouts, prospective members have to prove their abilities in sprinting, jumping, pulling and lifting.
+Training isn't limited to taking a bobsled down a frozen run — there's lots of running, jumping and lifting weights.
+Crewmen and brakemen in particular do a lot of weightlifting, since they shoulder most of the burden for getting the bob going [source: Barroso].

 Without any traction on the ice, it would be impossible for the team to move the bob.
-So, everyone on the team wears spiked start shoes for better traction.
-The spikes are arranged like a brush, and they can be no longer than one millimeter, no wider than four millimeters and no farther apart than three millimeters.
+So, everyone on the team wears spiked shoes for better traction.
 Bobsledders also wear skintight, aerodynamic suits to help reduce drag on the way down the run.
-Everyone on the team must wear a protective helmet, usually with a full-face visor or a pair of goggles.
+Everyone on the team must wear a protective helmet, usually with a full-face visor or a pair of goggles [source: British Bobsleigh & Skeleton].
 Most drivers wear gloves, but some go barehanded for better contact with the steering rings.

 We'll look at these rings and the other components of the bobsled next.